Feynman’s Glass Plate Experiment

 5. Normally, one would expect the light reflected from the front surface (#1) to be at a constant level since photons are particles, i.e., a photon hitting the first surface would have no idea whether another interface existed below or not.
 Again, this is the key to the puzzle.

-• That is a reasonable analogy that shows how amazing the above observations — seen with the glass plate and the particles of light (photons) — are.
+• That is a reasonable analogy that shows how amazing the above observations—seen with the glass plate and the particles of light (photons)—are.

 • For a photon to get to the detector DR, there are two paths available via the glass plate (#1 and #2), as shown in the figure.
 Feynman’s key assumption was that wave functions are established instantaneously via both those paths, and the vector sum of them would determine the possible path for a photon.
 These are not real waves, but just mathematical functions.

-• In quantum electrodynamics (QED), this procedure of “summing up all possible paths” is given the fancy name, “path integrals”.
+• In quantum electrodynamics (QED), this procedure of “summing up all possible paths” is given the fancy name, “path integrals.”

 • When the path difference between those two paths is equal to the wavelength of the light, those two contributions are cancelled out (there is a phase shift of 1800 for the two paths in addition).
-That is why one sees zero intensity at plate thicknesses that are multiples of even number of half the wavelength.
+That is why one sees zero intensity at plate thicknesses that are multiples of an even number of half the wavelength.

-• On the other hand, when the path difference between those two paths is equal to the half of the wavelength of the light, those two contributions add together.
+• On the other hand, when the path difference between those two paths is equal to half the wavelength of the light, those two contributions add together.
 That is why one sees large intensity at plate thicknesses that are odd multiples of half the wavelength.

 7. As long as one uses monochromatic light (and glass with no defects), one could in principle make the width of the plate arbitrarily large and those oscillations in the signal in the above figure persist.
-Thus as long as those two possible paths are available (without any defects in the glass plate), the resultant wave function will enforce “no reflection” at the front surface regardless of how thick the glass plate is.
+Thus, as long as those two possible paths are available (without any defects in the glass plate), the resultant wave function will enforce “no reflection” at the front surface regardless of how thick the glass plate is.

 • On p.
 21 of his book (Feynman, 1985), Feynman says, “..Today, with lasers (which produce a very pure, monochromatic light), we can see this cycle still going strong after more than 100,000,000 repetitions — which corresponds to glass that is more than 50 meters thick..“.
 This is an amazing observation!